Attilene/TelegramWeatherBot/README.md

-<h1> Telegram weather chatbot </h1>
+<h1> Telegram weather chat-bot </h1>
 <h3> Description: </h3>

-**Telegram** chatbot that allows you to get the current weather and the weather for the day based on the city you enter
+**Telegram** chat-bot that allows you to get the current weather, the weather for the day and the weather for the week based on the city you enter

 Weather information is taken from the [OpenWeather](https://openweathermap.org/) website